Bagi, the Monster of Mighty Nature: Characters

 The man responsible for keeping Ryo in custody at the Cucaracha Research Lab, known for his remarkable marksmanship.
 His decisions solely depend on coin flipping.
 Following Ryo's escape from the Research Lab, he is fired and then agrees to teach the boy everything he knows about shooting.
 He appears to be a loose parody of James Bond, evidenced by his last name and music that plays during most of his appearances.

+Reception

+Steven Pearce of The Encyclopedia of Science Fiction noted that Bagi, the Monster of Mighty Nature was created by Osamu Tezuka in response to the Japanese government's support for recombinant DNA research and described the film as having a serious, though one-sided, argument concerning genetic engineering.
+His opinion of the anime was otherwise strongly critical, and he criticized the production as rushed, faulting its dialogue, plot, humor, characterization, and stereotypical portrayal of South Americans.
+It nevertheless did praised Bagi herself as a sympathetic character and the film's principal strength, while also observing that her sexualized depiction (fan service) anticipated her later interpretation as an early icon of furry fandom.